Skip to content

 For organisations

-For clubs that need the performance side to hold up as well.
+For clubs that need performance work

-This is for sporting directors, heads of performance, coaches, and clubs that need physical development to become a real competitive lever — not simply fill the training week with good work.
+For sporting directors, heads of performance, coaches, and clubs that need physical development to become a real competitive lever — not simply fill the training week with good work.

 Method review